Sorvereign/pdf-io/README.md

 constructor(file: Buffer | string, options?: { isBuffer?: boolean; outputDirectory?: string; })

-Creates a new instance of PdfImageExtractor.
+Creates a new instance of PDFIO.

     file: The path to the PDF file or a Buffer containing the PDF data.
     options: An optional object with the following properties: